Application of Integrals in Economics

 The result is:

-Total investment growth in 4 years is approximately 8.86 billion dollars.
+Total investment growth in is approximately .